MykhailoHordiichuk/my-intellij-project/README.md

 {
   "name": "Visitor",
   "email": "visitor@example.com",
-  "message": "I have a question about the French course."
+  "message": "I have a question about the German course."
 }
 ```